Organize your tasks with the Eisenhower Matrix: Guide and FREE Template

 What is the History of the Eisenhower Matrix?

-The model was developed by Dwight D. Eisenhower, who used it to make decisions as the Supreme Commander of the Allied Forces.
+Dwight D. Eisenhower developed the model and used it to make decisions as the Supreme Commander of the Allied Forces.

 The Eisenhower Matrix is vital because it lets you prioritize your tasks based on their urgency and importance.